Weak-signal extraction enabled by deep-neural-network denoising of diffraction data

 Many scientific disciplines utilize digital data recording.
-Whether a data structure is one, two or three dimensional, it can be transformed into a pixel-based picture format.
+One, two, or three dimensional data structures, can always be transformed into a pixel-based picture format.
 Two-dimensional detectors are common across experimental fields such as astronomy, material science and medical imaging.
 Counting of events with time-independent probability are expected to follow Poisson statistics.
 As such, virus-cell infection, radioactivity and particle scattering are events following a Poisson distribution.
-That is, the signal $s_j$ and the noise $n_j$ are no longer independent because the standard deviation of a signal $s_j$ is given by $\sigma_j=\sqrt{s_j}$.
+That is, the signal $s_j$ and the noise $n_j$ are no longer independent as the standard deviation is given by $\sigma_j=\sqrt{s_j}$.
 Poisson noise can generally be reduced by sufficient acquisition time.
-However, long exposure times are not always possible or desired.
-For radiation of molecules, proteins, or human tissue, low exposure times are required to avoid beam damage~\cite{Leijten2017}.
-In other fields, experiments are carried out under short time scales.
-Diffraction experiments in pulsed magnetic fields, for example, have limited counting times and hence suffer from low counting statistics~\cite{Knafo2016,RuffPRL2012}.
-Finally, many experiments explore large multi-dimensional parameter spaces that are virtually impossible to cover completely with sufficient statistics.
-Noise filtering can thus speed-up such exploratory approaches by orders of magnitudes.
+However, long exposure times are not always possible.
+For example: for radiation of molecules, proteins, or human tissue, low exposure times are required to avoid beam damage~\cite{Leijten2017}.
+Diffraction experiments in pulsed magnetic fields, by construction, have limited counting times and hence suffer from low-counting statistics~\cite{Knafo2016,RuffPRL2012}.
+Finally, many experiments explore multi-dimensional parameter spaces that are virtually impossible to cover completely with sufficient statistics.
+Thus there is a clear potential in developing robust methods to denoise low-counting (LC) statistics data to produce results of comparable quality to what would be obtained from high-counting (HC) statistics data.
+By extension, noise filtering can speed-up exploratory approaches by orders of magnitudes.

-Noise filtering of actual experimental data is challenging because virtually all experimental data include multiple noise sources yielding noise with unknown statistical properties.
-It is therefore difficult -- often impossible -- to simulate experimental noise.
-The common approach to analyze artificially added noise $n_j$ to a ground-truth signal $s_j$ is not applicable.
+However, removal of noise from experimental data is challenging.
+This can be attributed to the fact that experimental noise is the sum of multiple noise sources, such as Poisson and read-out noise, with their respective statistical properties.
+It is therefore difficult -- often impossible -- to accurately simulate experimental noise.
+The common approach to analyze artificially added noise $n_j$ to a ground-truth signal $s_j$ is not directly applicable.
 Limited experimental training data however prevents further progress on this important problem~\cite{Bansal2022,WangScarceData2021}.